Repair Logistics Technical Analyst – Josh Cooper

 “Every opportunity to reduce downtime we can capitalize on is a great example of a customer-focused activity.
 First thing in the morning I run a report on potential failures of units based off of fault code data via telematics.
 I’ve caught trucks first thing in the morning with problems that would have stopped them later in the day, called out a tech, caught the truck and repaired it before the failure slowed the load down.
 Our customers love that kind of attention.”

 Josh starts his morning with a phone call to the warranty team.
 Yesterday afternoon, a customer was dealing with a complex failure mode which hasn’t been solved yet.
 It’s his first priority to get a resolution.

-“A very collaborative aspect of my role concerns my department’s relation with the warranty group.
-Sometimes it’s a simple ‘hey can you look at this,’ and sometimes it takes a while to research and determine root cause on a failure.”
+“A very collaborative aspect of my role concerns my department’s relationship with the warranty group.
+Sometimes it’s a simple ‘hey can you look at this,’ and sometimes it takes a while to research and determine root cause of a failure.”